salihanmridha/ip-management/README.md

 ### Prerequisite
 - Docker Desktop and Docker compose.
 Install guide: [Docker Desktop](https://docs.docker.com/desktop/)
 - In your host file it might required to add localhost with 127.0.0.1 ip `(127.0.0.1       localhost)`
-- The backend application will run in 80 port and the frontend will run in 3000 port and database will run in 3306 port.
+- The backend application will run in 8017 port and the frontend will run in 3017 port and database will run in 3317 port and php will run in 9017 port.
 So please make sure these ports are not busy with other application in your local machine.
+- It may need to **personal access** token during composer install.

 ### Installation
 - Clone the repository (`https://github.com/salihanmridha/ip-management.git`) in your project directory.